ORNL-Fusion/ips-examples/generic_ABC_example/README.md

 been modified by the physics code, except possible copying of input or output files to more convenient names.
 In other words it  is useful if the user has in hand, or other components produce, input files readable by the physics code, and the code output files can be used as is.
+It also supports running helper codes before and/or after running the physics code.
 The component is generic in that it can, without modification, wrap any physics code for use with IPS.
 It could  also be used as a starting template for a more general component.
 The specification of  all aspects of the component to be implemented is in the simulation configuration file.
 For more details see the docstring in